SenciZ/SenciZ/README.md

 ![Senad sitting at workstation](senadzenkovicdeveloper.svg)

 ### I'm a Full Stack Developer, who loves learning the endless technologies that Tech has to offer and collaborating with like-minded developers!
+When I am not coding or learning new technologies I enjoy anything outdoors.
+When near water I enjoy racing sailboats or just sailing with friends for fun otherwise I am rock climbing and hiking or cycling.

 ## Languages and Tools that I use: